 Where to shop – Comodoro Arturo Merino Benítez International

 Santiago’s Comodoro Arturo Merino Benítez international is widely recognised as one of the most efficient and welcoming airports in all Latin America.Yet Chile’s main international hub has had a torrid time of it in the past couple of years, suffering significant structural damage in the country’s devastating earthquake in 2010, and also having scores of flights cancelled the following year due to volcanic ash.The airport has bounced back from these setbacks in some style, however.
 With Chile’s export and tourist-driven economy going from strength to strength, Santiago airport has in fact never been busier.
-A record 12 million passengers used the airport in 2011, a jump of over 17%.

 Demand is predicted expected to soar to over 30m by 2030.
 SCL, the private consortium that runs the airport, has unsurprisingly announced an ambitious expansion programme.
 The airport’s master plan calls for the building of a new domestic terminal, and a light railway to connect the airport to the city’s metro system.